ePages-de/epages-docs/_posts/2017/2017-12-07-internal-workshops.md

 - Building Java projects
 - Gradle and IDEs

-The workshop starts with a short introduction and explanation of the motivation to create and use a tool like Gradle, as well as my own personal motivation to work with, and teach others about it.
+I started the workshop with a short introduction and explanation of the motivation to create and use a tool like Gradle, as well as my own personal motivation to work with, and teach others about it.